-Silvassa – capital of Dadra & Nagar Haveli is how I remember Silvassa from my primary school geography books.
-I knew roughly where it lies on the map of India but no one ever told me anything more about it.
-It had been on my travel radar for some time now – more for the curiosity I had about it, for not many people go there to travel.
+Silvassa – the capital of Dadra & Nagar Haveli is how I remember it from my primary school geography books.
+I knew roughly where it lies on the map of India.
+But no one ever told me anything more about it.
+It had been on my travel radar for some time now.
+More for the curiosity I had about it, for not many people go there to travel.
 Last week, when I spent a day in Silvassa, I discovered a lovely garden city with impeccably maintained gardens.
-I also learned that Dadra & Nagar haveli is home to Warli tribe – yes the same tribe whose geometric wall murals we love so much.
+I also learned that Dadra & Nagar Haveli is home to Warli tribe – yes the same tribe whose geometric wall murals we love so much.

 Business community loves the union territory of Dadra & Nagar Haveli for the low tax rates here.

-The small church located right in the heart of the city dating back to 1897 probably catered to the catholic community that would have come with Portuguese.
-This only church in Silvassa is a reminder of the Portuguese days this little town has seen.
+The small church located right in the heart of the city dating back to 1897 probably catered to the Catholic community that would have come with Portuguese.
+This only church in the city is a reminder of the Portuguese days this little town has seen.

-You must see the wood panel painting of The Last Supper inside the Silvassa Church.
+You must see the wood panel painting of The Last Supper inside the church.

 Portuguese rule at Dadra & Nagar Haveli ended in 1954 and it merged with the Republic of India in 1961.

 Between 1954-61 Dadra & Nagar Haveli was ruled as a free state through a Varishtha Panchayat.